DSOlab/widera_2023_access/PartB.md

 used in the expert institutes and relevant applications.
 Short term visits of CLS and IPGP personnel to NTUA, where they will perform schooling for NTUA personnel and PhD and PostDoc students.
-CLS and IPGP will provide assistance to NTUA for the latter to build its own processing software, thus gaining hands-on experience and efficiency in the technique.
 IPGP and CLS will introduce NTUA to the IDS community, thus enabling further long-term networking in a high-caliber service with prestigious international members.
 Co-authorship of one scientific paper, to be published in peer-reviewed journal,